 Answer: Exhaustive testing is testing all functionalities of the application with valid and invalid inputs.

 64. What is the importance of early testing?

-Answer: Early testing is doing testing in the early phases of SDLC.
-This is done so that errors can be fixed early, which is less expensive than fixing errors at later stages of the software development life cycle.
+Answer: Early testing refers to carrying out testing in the early phases of SDLC .
+The primary purpose of early testing is to identify and fix errors early, which is less expensive than fixing errors at later stages of the software development life cycle.

 65. What is error clustering?